Estimated reading time: 18 minutes

 We collect toys though donations made at retail partners, media sponsors, and corporate fundraising events.

 Children’s names come in from our partner agencies, and we sort toys and pack hampers for both individual home deliveries and large bulk packages for distribution before Christmas and throughout the year as requested.

-If you’d like to donate to the Toys for Tots program there are a few things you can do.
+You can do a few things if you’d like to donate to the Toys for Tots program.

 - Volunteer your time